Dayruke/Cognichine-Support/Proportia/Proportia.md

 - Portrait orientation optimized for one-handed use.

 ## Support
-You can use the "Issues" tab on GitHub to search for existing questions or make suggestions.
+You can use the [Issues](https://github.com/Dayruke/Cognichine-Support/issues) tab on GitHub to search for existing questions or make suggestions.

 For additional support, visit our main [Cognichine Support README](https://github.com/Dayruke/Cognichine-Support).

 ## FAQ